-Our common stock may be, or may become, subject to the regulations promulgated by the United States Securities and Exchange Commission (the "SEC") for "penny stock".
-Penny stock includes any non-NASDAQ equity security that has a market price of less than \$5.00 per share, subject to certain exceptions.
+Our common stock may be, or may become, subject to the regulations promulgated by the SEC for "penny stock".
+SEC regulation relating to penny stock is presently evolving, and the OTCBB may react to such evolving regulation in a way that adversely affects the market liquidity of our common stock.
+Penny stock currently includes any non-NASDAQ equity security that has a market price of less than \$5.00 per share, subject to certain exceptions.
 The regulations require that prior to any non-exempt buy/sell transaction in a penny stock, a disclosure schedule set forth by the SEC relating to the penny stock market must be delivered to the purchaser of such penny stock.
 This disclosure must include the amount of commissions payable to both the broker-dealer and the registered representative and current price quotations for the common stock.
 The regulations also require that monthly statements be sent to holders of penny stock that disclose recent price information for the penny stock and information of the limited market for penny stocks.
 These requirements may adversely affect the market liquidity of our common stock.